 Typically, the obvious cost is the size of the value in bytes.
 If that information is not readily available, you should not go through the trouble of trying to compute it, as doing so will drive up the cost of using the cache.

 So wait, what's a non-obvious cost value?
 Any guidelines for what a memory limit should be?
 How about an order of magnitude, even?
 "Arbitrarily guess wrong and suffer bad performance" doesn't sound so compelling...

 Pass in 0 for the cost value if you otherwise have nothing useful to pass, or simply use the setObject:forKey: method, which does not require a cost value to be passed in.

 Read: don't use this method unless you work at Apple and know the original author personally.

 There's also a whole part about controlling whether objects are automatically evicted with

 <NSDiscardableContent>, but it will probably just cause you more problems.

 NSCache a lot more than they currently are.
-Anything in your project that you're already calling a "cache" and either using
+Anything in your project that you call a "cache", but isn't

-NSMutableDictionary or implementing yourself would be prime candidates for replacement.
-Just be sure to stick to the classics:
+NSCache would be prime candidates for replacement.
+But if you do, just be sure to stick to the classics: